 Selection and Appointment and Rotation of Engagement Partners

 We have adopted policies designed to uphold the independence of the Group's external auditors by prohibiting their engagement to provide other accounting and other professional services that might compromise their independence.
-Further details about the external auditors' independence can be found on page 134 of the 2020 Annual Report.
+Further details about the external auditors' independence can be found on pages 153-154 of the 2021 Annual Report.

 KPMG LLP and KPMG (together, KPMG) are the auditors of Rio Tinto plc and Rio Tinto Limited respectively.
 KPMG was appointed the external auditors in 2020.

 KPMG will follow the requirements of the Sarbanes-Oxley Act 2002 and APB Ethical Standards and rotate both the lead UK and Australian audit partners at least every five years.

 Disclosure controls & procedures